Japanese traditional crafts

 In the 8th century, glazed potteries are imported from China and such potteries were begun to make in Japan.

-Since this period several production areas were born throughout Japan.
+Around this period, several production areas were born mainly in western Japan.

-In the 16th century, Korean potters introduced the formula of beautiful porcelain, and many products were exported to Europe.
+In the 16th century, Korean potters introduced the method of beautiful porcelain, and many products were exported to Europe.

 After this, Japanese potters have continued to improved making technology.